Evi-2003/SpotiCover/README.md

 - [X] Centering it to a corner.
 # Maybe in the future
 - [ ] Showing the name of the song below the cover image.
+- [ ] Making it more user friendly